Diabetic Retinopathy Treatment in Iran: All you need to know

 1. Laser treatment

-Laser treatment is used in advanced stages of diabetic retinopathy to treat new blood vessels at the back of the eyes.
-This is done because the new blood vessels tend to be very weak and often cause bleeding into the eye.
-This treatment can help stabilize the changes in your eyes caused by your diabetes and stop your vision from getting any worse.
-However, in most cases, this treatment will not improve your sight.
+Laser treatment is used in advanced stages of diabetic retinopathy to treat weak new blood vessels at the back of the eyes that tend to often cause bleeding into the eye.
+Laser treatment helps stabilize your vision changes caused by your diabetes and stop your vision from worsening.
+However, in many cases, this treatment will not improve your sight.

 During this procedure, laser beams will be directed into your eyes.
 Despite the fact that laser diabetic retinopathy treatment is not painful, patients will be given local anesthetic drops to numb their eyes, as well as eye drops used to widen their pupils, and special contact lenses which are used to hold their eyelids open so that the laser can be focused onto your retina.